What are the main risks to invest in Bali?

 - Currency Fluctuations: Bali’s economy is somewhat sensitive to changes in currency exchange rates, which can impact investment returns, especially for foreign investors.

 - Labor Costs and Skill Shortages: Even though wages are relatively low, Finding skilled labor at reasonable costs can be challenging, particularly in specialized industries.
-And there is something like “wage inflation”.
-So one needs to anticipate that labour costs will steadily increase every year; which is a good thing for the local population, but can be risky for investors who calculate “too tight”.
+So one needs to anticipate that labour costs will steadily increase every year, which is not a bad thing considering that so many people still work at very low wages; but can be risky for investors who calculate “too tight” and are in a competitive environment where adjusting the prices of their services would be difficult.

 - Seasonal Business Cycles: Many businesses in Bali experience seasonal fluctuations, particularly the more remote areas; and investors must plan for potential lean periods.